 Veterans are encouraged to enroll for Pact Act benefits by Aug.
 9

 A long political campaign for veterans hurt by toxic exposures resulted in the largest expansion of VA care in decades.
-Advocates are urging veterans to access retroactive benefits before they expire.
+Advocates are urging veterans to access retroactive benefits.

 The PACT Act, which Congress passed last year, has been called the largest expansion of veterans benefits in history.
 It covers vets made sick by burn pit smoke in Iraq and Afghanistan and toxic exposures going back to the Cold War and Vietnam.
 Now there's a push to get vets enrolled by August 9, including by a voice you may know.